crazyboi14dz/DevsNote/README.md

 # DevsNote
 Its  Devsnest Hackathon Project.

-# In Our Drop Zone a message dropped camed from Kshitiz Sir(13:04 PM):
+# In Our Drop Zone a message drop came from Kshitiz Sir(13:04 PM):
 Hello all.
 Hope you are doing great!
 Some news for the coming weeks:

 1. Hackathons!
 Starting this weekend!
 All the information about it will be given to you tomorrow!
 Hope you are ready. you would need to be in a group of max 4 people to participate (not necessarily your teammates).
 Start finding your partners for all the late-night VC dev work you guys will be doing.💯